 Joint replacement surgery is a major decision, and now that you’ve made the choice to have orthopedic surgery in Atlanta, it's our job to make sure everything goes smoothly.
-That's why the DeKalb Medical Joint Solutions Center provides you with your own personal Joint Care Coordinator who will work with you and your doctor to make sure you know exactly what to expect before, during and after your hip or knee replacement.
+That's why the DeKalb Medical Joint Solutions Center provides you with your own personal Joint Care Manager who will work with you and your doctor to make sure you know exactly what to expect before, during and after your hip or knee replacement.

 There are many things you can do to prepare yourself emotionally and physically for a successful orthopedic surgery experience.
 Using the following suggested timelines, we can help you put together all the pieces so you’ll have peace of mind going into and coming out of orthopedic surgery in Atlanta.

 Begin your pre-operative exercise program if prescribed by your doctor.
-Our Joint Care Coordinator will review these joint care exercises with you in detail during the Pre-Operative education class or you can follow the routines here.
+Our Joint Care Manager will review these joint care exercises with you in detail during the Pre-Operative education class or you can follow the routines here.
 Only exercise to your comfort level.

 Your doctor has requested that you attend a class about joint replacement surgery at the Atlanta-based DeKalb Medical Joint Solutions Center one to three weeks prior to your orthopedic surgery.
 You and your orthopedic recovery coach should attend this 90-minute class that will tell you everything you need to know about your upcoming orthopedic surgery including where to park, what to bring to the hospital and how to care for your new joint.
-Your surgeon’s office or our Joint Care Coordinator will assist you in scheduling the class, which is held at the DeKalb Medical Women’s and Surgery Center.
-The class is taught by our Joint Care Coordinator and/or nursing staff, and you’ll receive a voucher for free parking at the time of attendance.
+Your surgeon’s office or our Joint Care Manager will assist you in scheduling the class, which is held at the DeKalb Medical Women’s and Surgery Center.
+The class is taught by our Joint Care Manager and/or nursing staff, and you’ll receive a voucher for free parking at the time of attendance.

 Call 404.501.5697 for more information.